jkitchin/scimax/scimax-md.md

 <a id="kitchin-2015-data-surfac-scien">[kitchin-2015-data-surfac-scien]</a> "John Kitchin", Data Sharing in Surface Science, <i>"Surface Science "</i>, <b>647()</b>, 103-107 (2016). <a href="http://www.sciencedirect.com/science/article/pii/S0039602815001326">link</a>. <a href="http://dx.doi.org/10.1016/j.susc.2015.05.007">doi</a>. [↩](#66b54b1976758a93506a846c2666419b)

 <a id="kitchin-2016-autom-data">[kitchin-2016-autom-data]</a> "Kitchin, Van Gulick \& Zilinski, Automating Data Sharing Through Authoring Tools, <i>"International Journal on Digital Libraries"</i>, <b>18(2)</b>, 93--98 (2016). <a href="http://dx.doi.org/10.1007/s00799-016-0173-7">link</a>. <a href="http://dx.doi.org/10.1007/s00799-016-0173-7">doi</a>. [↩](#fe4ece7c7b3687ca21f32c0ee4e0a542)

+<a id="org3bff4c0"></a>

+# Handling projects

+<a id="org4845c58"></a>

+# Downsides to this approach

+I never read or edit the markdown that is produced.
+There is probably a lot of stuff in it you would never write yourself.
+If that is a problem, there is a lot to do to get rid of it.

+This is a one way conversion.
+If someone edits the markdown, and you re-export, you will clobber their changes.